How To Write A Successful Lay Statement For Sleep Apnea

 Understand what Medical Evidence You Require for Your Sleep Apnea VA Claim

 If you can get one from your doctor, get a private medical opinion on how your disease is connected.
 DO NOT PAY FOR A MEDICAL NEXUS OPINION!
-(You may have pay for a nexus as a last resort, but this is typically not a place to start).
+(You may have pay for a nexus as a last resort.
+We recommend KD Veterans Medical Assessments).

 The VA will most likely disregard the medical opinion (private medical opinion), and you are out hundreds of dollars just to get denied Veterans Affairs Benefits.
 Even if competent medical evidence, a private examiner’s opinion is weighted very low in the lower ranks of the VA claims process.